On this page

 Content security policy (CSP)

-If your web app configures the strict Content Security Policy (CSP) for security concerns, adjust the policy to allowlist to Amplitude domains:
+If your web app configures a strict Content Security Policy (CSP), adjust the policy to allowlist Amplitude domains:

 Events

-For more information, see Autocapture in the Browser SDK 2 documentation.
+For more information, refer to Autocapture in the Browser SDK 2 documentation.

 Default event prefix